Ravenw06/Weather-Dashboard/README.md

 - [x] User can see the current:
   - [x] temperature, wind speed, and weather condition
 - [x] User can see the 4 -day weather forecast:
-  - [x]temperature, weather condition, UV level,
+  - [x] Temperature, weather condition, UV level,
-  - [x]current weather condition is color coded to indicate weather conditions and humidity
+  - [x] Current weather condition is color coded to indicate weather conditions and humidity
 - [ ] icon representation of weather conditions
 - [ ] functionality of the search history bar
 - [ ] local storage